 In April 2019, exchanging 2000AUD for USD would have got you almost 120USD more in your back pocket compared to if you exchanged less than 10 months later in February 2020.
 Whilst it’s unlikely you are purchasing your foreign currency ten months in advance, you can see how dramatically exchange rates can impact your spending power overseas.

 2nd March 2020

 Forecasting what the AUD will do verses the USD is certainly not for the faint hearted, especially when you consider the current political powers at play.
 However, having an understanding of what impacts forecasts can help you maximise your overseas spending money.
 This understanding, coupled with clever tools like currency alerts, will make your foreign currency experience way easier.

 We’ve compiled some forecasts below to give you an idea of what to expect for the upcoming USA travel seasons.

 So, what does this mean for Aussie travellers?
-Let’s just use the mean as an example here.
+Let’s just use NAB as an example here.
 A bonus $20USD will get you*: